 How does your athlete feel (digestively, energetically, recovery-wise) in response to certain foods and meal-timing strategies?

-Grab a notebook, or better yet, the Peak Potential Journal (which includes motivational quotes, gratitude practice, space for goal setting and recording a daily win — all helpful for young athletes) and keep track of progress.
+Grab a notebook, or better yet, the Peak Potential Journal — available here — which includes motivational quotes, gratitude practice, space for goal setting and recording a daily win — all helpful for young athletes.

 Recipe ideas for teenage athletes